Julian-Leong/Play-mario-automatically/README.md

 keep cycling, until it pass the target checkpoint.

 Certain checkpoints are mazes,like 8-4,
-at present "Artificial mental retardation" failed to pass them I will continue to update the algorithm to through them.
+at present "Artificial mental retardation" failed to pass them, and I will continue to update the algorithm to through them.